3 min read

 1. Choose your Registration Option

 • Incorporate a subsidiary: This option entails the creation of a distinct legal entity in Canada, separate from your current company.
-It protects against limited liability and necessitates registration with both the province where you are conducting business and the Canada Revenue Agency (CRA).
+It protects against limited liability and necessitates registration with the province where you conduct business and the Canada Revenue Agency (CRA).

-• Register a branch: You will need to register with the province you are operating in and the CRA, but it does not create a separate legal entity.
+• Register a branch: You must register with the province you are operating in and the CRA, but it does not create a separate legal entity.

 • Business without incorporating or registering: This may be possible for limited activities like attending trade shows.
 However, you may need to appoint a representative for service and obtain a Federal Business Number (FBN).